GDharan10/100plus-dataset-analysis/README.md

 The "100plus" dataset comprises data points from different domains, including demographics, health indicators, economic factors, and more.
 Each entry in the dataset represents a unique observation with various attributes.

 ## Repository Structure
-- `data/`: Contains the raw data files used in the analysis.
+- `Tips.csv`: Contains the raw data files used in the analysis.
 - `notebooks/`: Jupyter notebooks containing the code for data exploration, preprocessing, analysis, and visualization.
 - `results/`: Output files, visualizations, and summaries generated during the analysis.
 - `README.md`: This file, providing an overview of the project.